-13.2 Committee meetings
+13.2 Other meetings

-The appointed Chairperson of a committee must preside at all committee meetings, unless they vacate the chair for a particular meeting or part of a meeting.
+In the case of committees, subcommittees and subordinate decision-making bodies, the appointed Chairperson must preside at each meeting, unless they vacate the chair for all or part of a meeting.
 If the Chairperson is absent from a meeting or vacates the chair, the deputy Chairperson (if any) will act as Chairperson.
-If the deputy Chairperson is also absent, or has not been appointed, the committee members who are present must elect a member to act as Chairperson at that meeting who may exercise the meeting responsibilities, duties and powers of the Chairperson.
+If the deputy Chairperson is also absent, or has not been appointed, the committee members who are present must elect a member to act as Chairperson.
+This personmay exercise the meeting responsibilities, duties and powers of the Chairperson.